 A third novel is on the way, tentatively titled “The Death of Baracutey” and introduces the new language “Guacuno.”

-A modern-day historian linguist is forced to immerse himself in the pre-Columbian Guacuno tribe to prepare them for the alien invasion of 1492.
-He doesn’t speak the language.
-He doesn’t know basic survival skills.
-And he doesn’t have his cell phone.
+An aging, modern-day historian linguist is forced to immerse himself in the pre-Columbian Guacuno tribe to prepare them for the alien invasion of 1492.
+He doesn’t speak the language, doesn’t know basic survival skills, and doesn’t have his cell phone.